Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 During the height of the war between the elves and Londoners, internal resistance to the conflict was growing.
 The war, viewed by many as unjust, silenced dissent by conscripting critics and sending them to the frontlines.
 Elven resistance groups, however, managed to seize a significant military asset: an abandoned Dreadnought left behind by retreating London forces.

-Despite the language barriers and the complexity of the technology, the resistance captured London soldiers and pieced together the dreadnought’s operations, transforming it into a tool of escape and survival.
+Despite the language barriers and the complexity of the technology, the resistance captured London soldiers and pieced together the dreadnought's operations, transforming it into a tool of escape and survival.

 ### The Escape